StevenTammen/bibledocs.org/content/subject-index.md

 header-title="Back to the main thrust of the question"
 %}}

+## Baptism {#baptism}

+### Baptism > Is not of water, but is fundamentally spiritual in nature {#baptism-is-not-of-water-but-is-fundamentally-spiritual-in-nature}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/all-members-of-the-trinity-are-deity/#what-exactly-does-being-baptized-into-god-becoming-united-with-him-as-part-of-the-body-of-christ-actually-mean"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="All Members of the Trinity Are Deity" header-title="What exactly does being baptized into God (becoming united with Him, as part of the body of Christ) actually mean?"
+%}}

+### Baptism > We are baptized *into* the person of the Trinity, spiritually {#baptism-we-are-baptized-into-the-person-of-the-trinity-spiritually}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/all-members-of-the-trinity-are-deity/#what-exactly-does-being-baptized-into-god-becoming-united-with-him-as-part-of-the-body-of-christ-actually-mean"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="All Members of the Trinity Are Deity" header-title="What exactly does being baptized into God (becoming united with Him, as part of the body of Christ) actually mean?"
+%}}

 ## Believers {#believers}

 ### Believers > Live lives of eternal, spiritual purpose {#believers-live-lives-of-eternal-spiritual-purpose}